Best Raspberry Pi Projects: 10 sweet bakes to try today

 You’ll be using a Pi to dunk your biscuits in no time.

-4) Multi-room audio for under £100
+4) Multiroom audio for under £100

-Although there are now more affordable multi-room audio solutions – such as using multiple Chromecast Audio dongles – they aren't cheap.
+Although there are now more affordable multiroom audio solutions – such as using multiple Chromecast Audio dongles – they aren't cheap.
 Thankfully, one Pi enthusiast has put together a four-room setup for under £100.

 Thanks to a Raspberry Pi loaded with the Pi-MusicBox software, a USB digital-to-analogue converter and some wireless receivers, jezsinglespeed can now stream Spotify tunes to the existing speakers around his home with minimum fuss.